Plexversal/Fortnite-Stats/README.md

 If you are looking to modify, clone and use this code.
 There is a sample `.env` which you can use to enter your own credentials such as your database link.
 Currently this project uses MongoDB and the mongoose node module.

-Epic authentication may change in the future but general auth is with your authentication token, there are many mthods to authing and you can find which is best for you.
+Epic authentication may change in the future but general auth is with your authentication token, there are many methods to authing and you can find which is best for you.

-All stats query the v2 stats endpoint, v2 also has a `startTime` query on the endpoint which can determine when to start looking for stats, all stats start at chapter 2 Season 1 onwards.
+All stats query the v2 stats endpoint, v2 also has a `startTime` query on the endpoint which can determine when to start looking for stats, all stats start at chapter 2 Season 1 onwards, so for season stats you would find the date for which the season starts and modify accordingly.

 You will of course need to host the db and the application yourself if you plan to use.
 I cannot offer any self hosting support.